Should You Wash Your Turkey? Here’s What You Need to Know

 Preparing the ingredients for your Thanksgiving feast is an hours-long process.
-You’ll want to scrub potatoes, soak the broccoli in salt water, re-wash the pre-washed lettuce.
+You’ll want to scrub potatoes, soak the broccoli in salt water and re-wash the pre-washed lettuce.
 Because washing fruits and vegetables is the right way to avoid unwelcome bacteria, it only makes sense that you should wash your turkey as well, right?

+Your Thanksgiving turkey doesn’t have to put the family at risk.
 It’s important to make sure your turkey is handled safely.
-The CDC makes the following recommendations:
+The USDA makes the following recommendations:

 - Wash your hands with warm soapy water for 20 seconds before and after handling the turkey.
-Use this expert-recommended technique.
+Use this expert-recommended hand-washing technique.